Klagt, Kinder, klagt es aller Welt, BWV 244a

 Klagt, Kinder, klagt es aller Welt, also known as Köthener Trauermusik, BWV 1143, BWV 244a, is a cantata by Johann Sebastian Bach.
 He composed it in 1729 for the funeral of Leopold, Prince of Anhalt-Köthen.
 The music is lost, but the libretto survives.
 As Bach is known to have used musical material which also appeared in two surviving works, one being the St Matthew Passion, it has been possible to make reconstructions.

 The cantata is in 24 movements (choruses, arias and recitatives) divided into four parts.
-The first deals with the principality in mourning, the second the prince's departing and the salvation of his soul.
+The first deals with the principality in mourning, the second the prince's departure and the salvation of his soul.
 The third part, followed by a homily, details Leopold's commemoration.
 The final section is about the farewell and about eternal rest.

 History and words

 The choice of Bach for the funeral music was not surprising.
 He had worked full-time at Leopold's court between 1717 and 1723.
 When he moved to Leipzig, he retained his role as Köthen court composer.
 His commissions in the period 1723–29 included the 1726 secular cantata Steigt freudig in die Luft, BWV 36a, to celebrate the birthday of Princess Charlotte, Leopold's wife, who was to survive the deaths of her husband and two children from smallpox.